Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Experimental Setting

-To evaluate the performance of the proposed approach, we performed simulations on both synthetic and real data.
-Firstly, we provide the description of the settings considered for the different experiments.
-In particular, the specifications of the sampling schemes considered in the q- and in the k-space are provided in Sections \ref{ssec:qsampling} and \ref{ssec:ksampling}, respectively.
-The metric used to quantitatively estimate the FOD reconstruction is provided in Section \ref{ssec:eval}.
-In addition, the procedure to generate the dictionary and the process proposed to estimate the phase is described in Section I in the Supplementary Materials.
-Finally, the obtained results are described in Sections \ref{ssec:result_synthetic} and \ref{ssec:result_real} for synthetic and real data, respectively.
-Additional qualitative comparisons of the recovered FODs are provided in Section II of the Supplementary Materials, for both synthetic and real data.
+In this section, we provide the description of the different experimental settings.
+In particular, the specifications of the sampling schemes considered in the q- and in the k-spaces are provided in Sections~\ref{ssec:qsampling} and \ref{ssec:ksampling}, respectively.
+The method proposed to generate the dictionary is described in Section~\ref{ssec:dictionary}.
+Sections~\ref{ssec:phase} and \ref{ssec:coil} provide the procedures used to estimate the phase and the coil sensitivities, respectively.
+A description of the metric used to quantitatively estimate the FOD reconstruction is provided in Section~\ref{ssec:eval}.

-\subsection{q-Space under-sampling}
+\subsection{q-Space Under-Sampling}